 The company provided the following additional guidance:

-- Capital Expenditures: Capital spending is expected to be approximately $800 million in fiscal year 2021.
-Consistent with Power Plan 2023, the capital spending will primarily support higher return projects including digital, loyalty, and supply chain capacity projects along with investment in store growth for Old Navy and Athleta.
+Capital Expenditures: The company expects capital spending to be approximately $700 million in fiscal year 2022.
+Capital spending is expected to primarily support growth investments including digital, loyalty, and supply chain capacity projects, along with investment in store growth for Old Navy and Athleta.

 Webcast and Conference Call Information

-Steve Austenfeld, Head of Investor Relations at Gap Inc., will host a summary of the company’s fourth quarter fiscal year 2020 results during a conference call and webcast from approximately 2:00 p.m. to 3:00 p.m.
+Joe Scheeline, Head of Corporate Finance and Investor Relations at Gap Inc., will host a summary of the company’s fourth quarter and fiscal year 2021 results during a conference call and webcast from approximately 2:00 p.m. to 3:00 p.m.
 Pacific Time today.
-Mr. Austenfeld will be joined by Chief Executive Officer Sonia Syngal and Chief Financial Officer Katrina O’Connell.
+Joe will be joined by Chief Executive Officer Sonia Syngal and Chief Financial Officer Katrina O’Connell.

-These forward-looking statements are based on information as of March 4, 2021.
-The company assumes no obligation to publicly update or revise its forward-looking statements even if experience or future changes make it clear that any projected results expressed or implied therein will not be realized.
+These forward-looking statements are based on information as of March 3, 2022.
+We assume no obligation to publicly update or revise our forward-looking statements even if experience or future changes make it clear that any projected results expressed or implied therein will not be realized.

 About Gap Inc.

-Gap Inc., a collection of purpose-led lifestyle brands, is the largest American specialty apparel company offering clothing, accessories, and personal care products for men, women, and children under the Old Navy, Gap, Banana Republic, Athleta, Intermix, and Janie and Jack brands.
+Gap Inc., a collection of purpose-led lifestyle brands, is the largest American specialty apparel company offering clothing, accessories, and personal care products for men, women, and children under the Old Navy, Gap, Banana Republic, and Athleta brands.
 The company uses omni-channel capabilities to bridge the digital world and physical stores to further enhance its shopping experience.
 Gap Inc. is guided by its purpose, Inclusive, by Design, and takes pride in creating products and experiences its customers love while doing right by its employees, communities, and planet.
 Gap Inc. products are available for purchase worldwide through company-operated stores, franchise stores, and e-commerce sites.
-Fiscal year 2020 net sales were $13.8 billion.
+Fiscal year 2021 net sales were $16.7 billion.
 For more information, please visit www.gapinc.com.

 Investor Relations Contact: